 There is more to music than reading the notes!

-Right from their first lesson, students will have opportunities to explore all forms of music-making, from reading music, to composing, to improvising melodies and understanding harmony.
+Right from their first lesson, students have opportunities to explore all forms of music-making; reading, composing, improvising melodies and understanding harmony.
 Students become well-rounded musicians with good technique and broad musical awareness.